England | Scotland | Wales | Northern Ireland | Ireland

 The Assistant Manager is involved in the management of staff and systems development.
 Also provides support to the Practice Manager and the GP's to deliver patient services and the overall management of the Practice.

-Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
-They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
-Receptionists make most of the patient appointments with the GPs and nurses.
-They also perform other important tasks such dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.
+Our admin staff provide an important link for patients with the practice and are your initial contact point for general enquiries.
+They can provide basic information on services and results and direct you to the right person depending on your health issue or query and also perform other important tasks such dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.

 S Hartland 01509 560005